-Years ended December r 31
+Years ended December 31

-2023 2022
+2024 2023

-nterest income \$ 13,454 \$ 3,572
+Interest income \$ 8,024 \$ 13,454

-- B. As at December 31, 2023 and 2022, without taking into account any collateral held or other credit enhancements, the maximum exposure to credit risk in respect of the amount that best represents the financial assets at fair value through other comprehensive income held by the Company were \$396,707 and \$311,696, respectively. - C. Details of the Company's financial assets at amortised cost pledged to others as collateral are provided in Note 8. - D. Information relating to credit risk of financial assets at amortised cost is provided in Note 12(2).
+- B. As at December 31, 2024 and 2023, without taking into account any collateral held or other credit enhancements, the maximum exposure to credit risk in respect of the amount that best represents the financial assets at fair value through other comprehensive income held by the Company were \$273,510 and \$396,707, respectively. - C. Details of the Company's financial assets at amortised cost pledged to others as collateral are provided in Note 8. - D. Information relating to credit risk of financial assets at amortised cost is provided in Note 12(2).
 The counterparties of the Company's investments in certificates of deposits are financial institutions with high credit quality, so the Company expects that the probability of counterparty default is remote.